 Maui Rain Steel Beads

-Native to Hawaii, ohia trees greet guests at the entrance of Kō.
-An eye-level herb garden, tropical foliage, and of course, sugarcane is planted around the south side of the restaurant.
+Native to Hawaiʻi, ʻōhiʻa trees greet guests at the entrance of Kō.
+Tropical foliage is planted around the south side of the restaurant, while a nearby fresh herb garden is just past the restaurant.
 Bear grass is pressed between frosted acrylic and natural Brazilian granite, and large hollowed stone pendants frequent the bar tops and tables.